space-concordia-robotics/robotics-prototype/robot/demos/SkidSteerServos/README.md

 ## Summary:
 - Proof of concept for Skid steering function.
 - Tested on Continuous rotation servos “Blue Boys”
 - Tested on a small 3D printed prototype consisting of a 3D printed body and wheels, six servos, Bluetooth module, LiPo Batteries and an ArduinoCode Uno, which was controlled by an app named Arduino Blue.
-Test result were successful.
 - Second code file is configured for Dc motors
 - Test on Dc Motor is still required for final validation.